 - Cleaning toys regularly

 - Kissing on the forehead or cheek instead of the mouth

 - Avoiding pollutants like cigarette smoke and vehicle exhaust

 Allergic rhinitis (AR)

-Unlike viral infections that last for a week or so, AR causes prolonged nasal symptoms that lasts for weeks to months, even years.
+Unlike viral infections that last for a week or so, AR causes prolonged nasal symptoms that last for weeks to months, even years.
 AR is an overreaction of the immune system to particles in the air that produces clear mucus with nasal congestion, sneezing, itch and eye tearing.
-Cough may also develop when mucus drips from the nose down to the throat.
+A cough may also develop when mucus drips from the nose down to the throat.

 The diagnosis of AR is made based on the medical history and physical examination where typical findings of swollen nasal tissue and dark circles under the eyes may be seen.
 Treatment of AR is dependent on the age of the child, severity of symptoms, the child’s tolerance for medications and preferences of the family.